-Since then, there have have numerous attempts to restart the company and resume production, but none have amounted to anything other than hype.
+Since then, there have been numerous attempts to restart the company and resume production, but none have amounted to anything other than hype.
 Thanks to a recently launched Facebook page, however, rumors of a TVR rebirth are once again circulating.

 Then things take a turn from strange to stranger.
 The TVR website is for TVR GmbH, located in Vienna, Austria.
 TVR GmbH is offering to upgrade existing TVR Griffith car to TVR Sagaris models, and it will even build “new” Sagaris models from old Griffiths for aspiring TVR owners.